hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 ## Arguments Reference

--> **Note** Update of this resource is currently not supported.
-Changing any property below except `identity` and `tags` forces a new resource to be created.

 The following arguments are supported:

-* `name` - (Required) The name of the image builder template resource.
+* `name` - (Required) The name of the Image Builder Template.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which the image builder template resource should exist.
+* `resource_group_name` - (Required) The name of the resource group in which the Image Builder Template should exist.
 Changing this forces a new resource to be created.

 * `location` - (Required) The Azure Region where the Image Builder Template should exist.
 Changing this forces a new resource to be created.